-1. Project Score (NOFA Scorecard) - the Collaborative Applicant (DHSP staff) will complete a NOFA Scorecard for each renewal project.
+Project Score (NOFA Scorecard) - the Collaborative Applicant (DHSP staff) will complete a NOFA Scorecard for each renewal project.
 The NOFA Scorecard includes objective data agreed upon by the CoC's Homeless Services Planning Committee and the CoC's Evaluation Panel.
 Data sources include projects' Annual Performance Report (APR), and DHSP's records related to timely submission of data reports.
 Projects operated by victim service providers will be evaluated using non-identified APR data generated from a comparable database.
 NOFA Scorecards including performance goals for each project type are included at the end of this section for reference.
-First time renewals and projects without a full year of performance data will be assigned the median score and if necessary will be ordered based on Evaluation Panel scores from their original application for funding.
-Project scores for new project proposals will be completed by the Evaluation Panel based on submitted proposals using the criteria published in the New Project proposal form.
+First time renewals and projects without a full year of performance data will be assigned the median score and if necessary will be ordered based on Evaluation Panel scores from their original

-- 2. CoC Funding Priority Recommendations Active members of the CoC (organizations and members who have been present at 50% or more of CoC meetings in the past 12 months) indicate preferences and recommendations related to local funding priorities and ranking strategy in an annual survey administered during the CoC competition.
+- application for funding.
+Project scores for new project proposals will be completed by the Evaluation Panel based on submitted proposals using the criteria published in the New Project proposal form. - 2.
+CoC Funding Priority Recommendations Voting members of the CoC (organizations and members who elected to have voting rights when completing the CoC Membership application earlier this year and who have been present at 75% or more of CoC meetings in the past 12 months) indicate preferences and recommendations related to local funding priorities and ranking strategy in an annual survey administered during the CoC competition.
 The CoC Board's Evaluation Panel considers these local funding priority recommendations when determining project rankings. - 3.
 Reallocation Assessments Each Renewal Project will be assessed by Collaborative Applicant staff using the following criteria to determine if reallocation should be considered by the CoC Board's Evaluation Panel.
 The purpose of the Reallocation Assessment is to determine if renewal projects are underutilized or underperforming while also considering the special needs of subpopulations served by each project.
 Completed Reallocation Assessments will be provided to the Evaluation Panel to inform Reallocation decisions.
 Reallocation Assessments include information related to projects' contributions to policy priorities and system performance collected through local Renewal Applications, and helps the CoC to consider the severity of needs and vulnerabilities experienced by project participants.